-Little touches like the ‘hein’ can help you sound more French, but what does it actually mean?
+Little touches like the ‘hein?’ can help you sound more French, but what does it actually mean?

-Hein is widely used in colloquial French, but if you want to sound formal it is better to replace it with something like comment, pardon or n’est-ce pas.
+But if you want to sound formal it is better to replace it with something like comment, pardon or n’est-ce pas.

 It comes in useful in many situations.

 One French colleague joked that its common meanings include: ‘what do you think about it?’ or ‘do you agree with me’, or, especially (but not only) in the south, ‘Please be so good as to excuse me, I did not fully understand what you have just said; please be so kind as to say it again’.

 Here are some typical examples of how to use it in a phrase:

 - Ce film est très beau, hein?
 This film is beautiful, don’t you think?